 Kathleen spent the first thirty years of her life training and showing horses.
 She was a professional horse trainer and riding instructor until, at the age of 34, she went to medical school and became a Podiatrist.
-In 2000, she discovered dog agility.
+In January of 2000, she discovered dog agility.

 She started with “Maggie,” the Border Collie she had at the time and successfully showed her in several agility venues.
 Maggie went on to acquire several advanced titles in CPE and AKC and the Accomplished Agility Dog championship title in USDAA.

 In 2002, Kathleen rescued “Annie,” an eleven month old Border Collie.
 Annie went on to get the C-ATCH championship title in CPE and has the Gold Agility Dog Championship title, Gold Performance Championship title, and Tournament Masters-Platinum title in USDAA.
 She also has the Platinum Lifetime Achievement Award.
 In 2005, Annie was a finalist in Dog Agility Masters Team competition at the USDAA National competition held in Scottsdale, Arizona.
 Sadly, Annie passed away August 19, 2017, at nearly 16 years old.
 She is very sorely missed.

 In 2006, Kathleen acquired “J.B.,” an eight week old Border Collie from Nancy Gyes and Jim Basic.
 J.B. is now eleven years old and retired from agility.
 He has his Gold Agility Dog Championship title and the Platinum Lifetime Achievement Award title.
 He also has his Gold Jumpers title, Platinum Standard, Platinum Gamblers, Platinum Snooker, Platinum Relay Pairs and Platinum Tournament titles.